Team-5-Cyan-Camel/Flatmates/README.md

 ## Functionality

-1. Allow the creation of new accounts (New accounts)
+1. Allow the creation of new accounts
-2. Allow sign in (Sign in)
+2. Allow sign in
-3. Allow creating a room (Create room)
+3. Allow creating a room
-4. Allow joining an existing room (Join room)
+4. Allow joining an existing room
-5. Allow all users of a room to be seen (Show Room users)
+5. Allow all users of a room to be seen
-6. Allow users to update their details (Update user data)
+6. Allow users to update their details
-7. Allow the host to kick members (Kick members)
+7. Allow the host to kick members
+8. Allow the host to rotate tasks
+9. Allow the host to delete rosters
+10. Allow the host to delete task
+11. Allow the host to delete the room
-8. Allow room members to leave the room (Leave room)
+12. Allow room members to leave the room
-9. Allow users to assign task to each other (Assign tasks) 10.
+13. Allow users to assign task to each other
+14. Allow members to chat with each other

 ## GPL v3.0 License